sposato56/week-1-js-practice/resources/how_to_work_a_challenge.md

 ### On Day One

-Each person in the cohort should do the following:
+Each person in the cohort should do the following to set up their GitHub account to work with some DBC tools:

 1. Go to your image in the top right of github page and open the drop down menu.
 - Select 'Settings' from the dropdown.